plaurent/call-by-meaning-objc/README.md

 ## Motivation

-* _"[N]ames are a local convention, and scaling soon obliterates the conventions."_ -- Alan Kay
+* _"[N]ames are a local convention, and scaling soon obliterates the conventions."_ -- Alan Kay (paraphrasing Mark Miller)

 * _"There are only two hard things in Computer Science: cache invalidation and naming things."_ -- Phil Karlton